 As the need arises, the Committee is free to co-opt other persons to the IACC, especially for the review of protocols or to solicit expert advice.
 Examples may be representatives from Occupational Health and Safety, Biosafety, biostatisticians, ethicists or Communications and Marketing.

-Members are nominated by University personnel and the IACC membership.
-Nominations are reviewed and approved by the VPRGS.
+Members are nominated by University personnel and Program Advisory Committee(s) members.
+Nominations are reviewed and approved by the Dean of Research.

 Members must reflect the constituency they have been nominated to represent and be in a position to allocate time to fulfill committee responsibilities.